top of page

 Autonomous Maintenance for Operators – Productivity Press

 • 1st Edition published in 1997 in English (119 paperback).
-This is a great reference for Shop leaders and operators covering most of the basic principles of the AM Pillar of TPM.
-50% of the text is in illustrations, diagrams and cartoons.
+This short book is a great reference for Shop leaders and operators, covering most of the basic principles of the AM Pillar of TPM.
+50% of the text is in illustrations, diagrams, and cartoons.

 5S for Operators -- Productivity Press

-• This is a small paperback manual, similar to the AM for Operators.
-The book is full of illustrations, diagrams, tables, or cartoons.
-This is easy to read, and can be used in short training sessions with the operators.
+• This booklet is a small paperback manual, similar to the AM for Operators.
+The book is full of illustrations, diagrams, tables, and cartoons.
+It is easy to read and is great for short training sessions with the operators.

 TPM Team Guide – Productivity press

-• Another small paperback manual that focuses on how small teams can be formed and learn to manage themselves.
-This is also a good training manual for operators that are learning to operate as an open and creative team to make improvements.
-This is mainly focused on Autonomous Maintenance worker teams, but is also useful for higher level teams for the “Focused improvement” (FI) pillar.
-(Notice that the line between AM teams and FI teams is blurry.
-That is because; overtime AM teams are key members of Focused improvement teams.
+• Another small paperback manual focuses on how to form small teams that can learn to manage themselves.
+This booklet is also a good training manual for operators learning to operate as an open and creative team to make improvements.
+It mainly focuses on autonomous maintenance worker teams but is also useful for higher-level teams in the "Focused improvement" (F.I.) pillar.
+(Notice that the line between AM teams and F.I. teams is blurry.
+That is because AM teams are key members of Focused improvement teams over time.

 P-M ANALYSIS: An Advanced Step in TPM Implementation -- Shirose, Kimura, Kaneda

-• Published in 1995 in English ~185 pages paperback.
+• The book was first published in 1995 in English ~185 pages paperback.
 This book covers a very powerful and sophisticated approach to solving chronic problems.
-I had the opportunity of meeting and working with one of the authors; Kimura san, to learn about this Phenomena-Mechanism Analysis process.
-P-M Analysis is one of the best true root cause problem solving techniques, I have ever seen.
+I had the opportunity to meet and work with one of the authors, Kimura-san, to learn about the process of phenomena-mechanism Analysis.
+P-M Analysis is one of the best true root-cause problem-solving techniques seen.

 Autonomous Maintenance Basic Maintenance Skills class for operators

-One of the key aspects of TPM is to place a strong focus on making sure that every machine that needs to run is running and producing quality work at it’s designed maximum speed, whenever it needs to be running.
-One area to assure this involves Operators, Maintenance workers and trainers.
-These 3 pillars AM, PM, & E&T, work together to provide training to operators so that they can identify machine anomalies easily and quickly.
-The Monodzukuri Text book (From JIPM) describes the information that needs to be covered in this training in chapter 5.
+One of the key aspects of TPM is to focus on ensuring that every machine that needs to run is running and producing quality work at its designed maximum speed whenever it needs to be running.
+One way to ensure this involves Operators, Maintenance workers, and trainers.
+These three pillars, AM, PM, & E&T, work together to train operators to identify machine anomalies easily and quickly.
+The Monodzukuri Textbook (From JIPM) describes the information needed in this training in chapter 5.
 The following four manuals were all used to support this training.
 We purchased enough of these manuals to provide one to every operator during and after their training.

 Industrial Mechanics and Maintenance – Chastain

-• This modern book presents a solid foundation in basic theory coupled with a practical “hands-on” approach that includes exposure to real-life equipment used in the industry today.
+• This modern book presents a solid foundation in basic theory and a practical "hands-on" approach, including exposure to real-life equipment in today's industry.
 This manual integrates safety and troubleshooting components within each chapter to encourage diagnostic skill-building.

-• This convenient guide covers the latest industrial equipment as well as all the tools and machines prevalent in older plants, even those from the early 1970s and before.
+• This convenient guide covers the latest industrial equipment and all the tools and machines prevalent in older plants, even those from the early 1970s and before.

 Hydraulics and Pneumatics – Parr

-• Hydraulics and Pneumatics: A Technician's and Engineer's Guide serves as a guide to the hydraulic and pneumatic systems operations.
-It features mathematical content that has been presented in a style understandable even to beginners and non-experts.
+• Hydraulics and Pneumatics: A Technician's and Engineer's Guide guides the hydraulic and pneumatic systems operations.
+It features mathematical content presented in a style understandable even to beginners and non-experts.

 Electrical Course for Apprentices & Journeymen, 4th Edition -- Audel